AEAEAEAE4343/Windows-KVM/README.md

 # Windows/KVM
 ### Before I begin

 I need to say I don't know the specifics on Intel.
 I namely don't know what CPU model you need to use on unsupported CPU's.
 I couldn't find Comet Lake in the cpu-map from QEMU and I don't know the list of CPU features myself.
-If anyone can supply this information it would be appreciated. **If your CPU is supported you can still use this guide.**'
+If anyone can supply this information it would be appreciated. **If your CPU is supported you can still use this guide.**

 ### Install Windows 11 on unsupported hardware using KVM/Linux